 - Alzheimer’s Exercises: In the first stages of dementia in particular, a variety of exercise methods are available, and with enhanced supervision and some modifications, can be continued as the disease progresses.
 Since repetition is often comforting to those with Alzheimer’s disease, activities including walking, riding a stationary bike, and folding laundry are helpful to both the older adult’s physical and mental state.

 Motivating a loved one to begin and then stick with an exercise program is integral to success.
 Try these ideas to make it something interesting that he or she will look forward to:

 - Join in an exercise program with your loved one.
 It’s always more enjoyable to exercise with a companion.

 - Schedule dedicated time each day especially for physical fitness, and make it a priority.

 - Create incentives or rewards for achieving milestones.

 For more resources on helping older adults increase activity levels, contact New Horizons In-Home Care.
-Our professional Salem in-home caregivers are knowledgeable in helping older individuals thrive and improve their overall wellbeing, and we love nothing more than knowing the older individuals in our care are healthy and enjoying life to the fullest!
-Contact us at 503-400-3000 to learn more about your options for in home care in Salem and throughout much of Oregon!
+Our professional caregivers in Salem, Oregon and surrounding areas are knowledgeable in helping improve seniors’ health and wellbeing, and we love nothing more than knowing the older individuals in our care are thriving and enjoying life to the fullest!
+Contact us at 503-400-3000 to learn more about your options for in home care throughout much of Oregon!